 Here's how you can easily own an RV, trailer, or camper van while using RVezy.

 If you follow the lead of our active owners, a few units on the roads during the high season can make renting your own personal (and thriving) business.

 With one unit alone, a Class C motorhome for example, you can make $10,000 per year.

 To start, you’ll want to do some research.
 You may want to find out when the best clearance sales take place in your area, who the major dealerships are, visit some RV industry shows, check out local listing for units on sale by owners - online and in newspapers.
 Leave no stone unturned.

 One option is to buy a used motorhome.
 You’ll want to find a unit that is ideally no older than 2005.
 You can look into camping trailers for a lower level of investment, or a class C or A motorhome to increase your appeal to family renters.
 You can also look into a vintage unit that's roadworthy.

 Class B motorhomes, like sprinter and camper vans, are great for young couples looking to explore and drive long distances over the travelling season.

-Another option to consider is investing in a brand new unit, motorhome or towable, which would bring in more per night when listed on RVezy, by virtue of being newer and more comfortable along with amenities and add-ons like wifi, widescreen TVs, and so on.
+Another option to consider is investing in a brand new unit, either motorhome or towable, which would bring in more per night when listed on RVezy.
+This is by virtue of being newer and more comfortable along with modern amenities and add-ons like wifi, widescreen TVs, and so on.

 Pro Tip: When purchasing a motorhome you can also choose to select a structured payment plan, making the cost much more manageable when spread out over a long-term span.